Amazon failed to record warehouse injuries, U.S. agency says

 The citations involve warehouses in Colorado, Florida, Idaho, Illinois and two facilities in New York.
 OSHA said it was still investigating alleged safety violations at the warehouses.

+Amazon in a statement said the citations involve clerical errors and were not an indication of a systemic recordkeeping problem.
+OSHA classified the violations as "other than serious," the agency's lowest-level citation, the company said.

-Amazon spokesperson Kelly Nantel said in a statement that worker safety is a top priority, and the company invests hundreds of millions of dollars each year to ensure a robust safety program.
+Kelly Nantel, a spokesperson for Amazon, said that worker safety is a top priority and the company invests hundreds of millions of dollars each year to ensure a robust safety program.

-"While we acknowledge there may have been small administrative errors over the years, we've been confident in the numbers we've reported to the government," Nantel said.
+"While we acknowledge there may have been small administrative errors over the years, we've been confident in the numbers we've reported to the government," Nantel said in a statement.

 Amazon has 15 days to pay the fines or contest them before a federal review board.